NYUCCL/psiTurk/README.md

  * [Flask](http://flask.pocoo.org/) --- A lightweight web framework.
  * [SQLAlchemy](http://www.sqlalchemy.org/) --- A powerful SQL abstraction layer.
+ * [boto](https://github.com/boto/boto) --- A library for interfacing with
+   Amazon services, including MTurk.

-You can install both of these at once with the command
+You can install these with the following commands:

     easy_install Flask-SQLAlchemy
+    easy_install boto

 To serve your experiment to participants online, you will need to run this code from a web server connected to the internet.